WANASX/Fundamentals-of-Accelerated-Computing-with-CUDA-Python/README.md

 📂 Custom-CUDA-Kernels
 │── Custom CUDA Kernels in Python with Numba.ipynb  → Main Jupyter Notebook with explanations & exercises
 │── histogram.py  → Solution for the accelerated histogramming exercise
-│── additional_exercise.py  → Additional Python files for other exercises
-│── LICENSE  → License information

 ## Certification

 After completing these exercises, a certificate of completion was awarded by NVIDIA Deep Learning Institute [My Certificate](https://learn.nvidia.com/certificates?id=foEkX986ROGs38OhPaBjvg).
 This repository documents the work and learning achieved during the course.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments